Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Ask ChatGPT how to add call to action buttons to the banner:

     ```md
-    @workspace create two call to action buttons in the banner.
+   Create two call to action buttons in the banner at #selection.
 Place them below the subtitle and center them.
 The first button is primary and should have the text "Learn More" and the second button is secondary should have the text "Get Started".
 The buttons should match the design of the banner.
     ```

 >[!NOTE]